Investing in Cryptocurrency in 2023: Complete Guide and Tips

 Cons

-2021 was an incredible year for Investing in cryptocurrency and for cryptocurrency investors.
+2021 was an incredible year for investing in crypto and for cryptocurrency investors.
 We saw the total value in cryptocurrencies surpass the $2.5 trillion level in May 2021, and adoption rates for cryptocurrencies are skyrocketing, not just on Wall Street, but also among the average investor.
 Estimates are that roughly 14% of all American adults own some cryptocurrencies.
 That compares with about 55% of American adults who own stocks.

-Unfortunately, 2022 was a rough year not just for crypto, but nearly every asset class is feeling the pain from rising inflation and interest rates during a time that many feel is the beginning of a recession.
+Fast forward to 2023 and, it has been, for the most part, a rough year not just for crypto, but nearly every asset class is feeling the pain from rising inflation and interest rates during a time that many feel is the beginning of a recession.
 Though just as bull runs don't last forever, neither do bear markets and many investors are seeing this as a prime opportunity to get in at "discount" prices.

 Granted it’s a fairly large divide still between cryptocurrency owners and stock owners, but we also have to keep in mind that cryptocurrencies have been around for just a dozen years, while stocks have been around since 1611, or for more than 400 years.
 I think cryptocurrencies will catch up to stocks over the coming 400 years!